MapsPeople/web-ui/packages/map-template/README.md

 window.customElements.define('mapsindoors-map', MapsIndoorsMap);
 ```

-In your styles make sure to give it a size:
+In your styles make sure to give it a size.
+For example:

 ```css
 mapsindoors-map {